-Students in the Doctor of Ministry program may elect to take most courses for either 8 or 12 units.
-This option allows a student either to expand their program over more courses (as many as five plus a directed study) or to focus their work in fewer courses (as few as three after the initial online course) as determined by his or her interests and ministry needs.
+Students in the Doctor of Ministry program may elect to take most courses for 4, 8, or 12 units.
+This option allows a student either to expand their program over more courses or to focus their work in fewer courses as determined by his or her interests and ministry needs.
 Specific information and advising about the different requirements in each course is available from the Doctor of Ministry office.